FroeMic/FMTabBarController/README.md

 # FMTabBarController
 A lightweight TabBar ViewController which allows various customisations not possible with the default TabBar.

+## Open issues

+* add a demo project
+* add a proper usage documentation
+* add optional animations to FMTabBarButton

+## Requirements

+iOS 9.1 or higher

 ##License

 The MIT License (MIT)